 Important is that unassigned tasks can’t be repeated.
 This because recurring tasks are immediately planned in the agenda and we can't do this without an assignee.
 First assign this task to a colleague to make it recurring.

 Deleting a team

 - The tasks that were still assigned to this team won't be deleted.

 - These tasks won't be under anyone's responsibility anymore and will be 'Unassigned'.

 As you might know, it's possible to create a project template if you often use the same structure for your projects.
-If you choose to include tasks per milestone in your template, you can keep these unassigned.
-This is especially useful when you have general milestones and general tasks and you want to assign them to your colleagues later, after the project has been created.
+If you choose to include tasks per phase in your template, you can keep these unassigned.
+This is especially useful when you have general phases and general tasks and you want to assign them to your colleagues later, after the project has been created.